peterkuma/pst/README.md

 types such as arrays (list) and objects (dict).

 Strings do not need to be
-quoted unless they contain whitespace, special characters or could be interpreted as a number or bracket.
+quoted unless they contain whitespace, special characters which could be interpreted as a number or bracket.
 Words composed of digits are implicitly converted to numbers unless quoted.